opendaylight/docs/docs/getting-started-guide/security_considerations.rst

 * A set of OSGi-specific permission types, such as one that grants the right to register an OSGi service or get an OSGi service from the service registry.

-* The ability to dynamically modify permissions at runtime.
+* The ability to dynamically modify permissions at run-time.
 This includes the ability to specify permissions by using code rather than a text configuration file.